AshuTyagi16/Spotify-KMP/README.md

 - **Strict visibility control**: Modules restrict to expose dedicated components and access to other layers, so it prevents they're being used outside the module
 - **Decentralized focusing**: Each developer team can assign their dedicated module and they can focus on their own modules.

-**NOTE**: The same modularization strategies are used for shared module as well
+**NOTE**: The same modularization strategies are used for [shared](https://github.com/AshuTyagi16/Spotify-KMP/tree/main/shared) module as well

 For more information, check out the [Guide to app modularization](https://developer.android.com/topic/modularization).

+## TODO
+- Shared resource support using [moko-resources](https://github.com/icerockdev/moko-resources)
+- MultiModule structure in iOS project

 ## Find this repository useful? :heart:
 Support it by joining __[stargazers](https://github.com/AshuTyagi16/Spotify-KMP/stargazers)__ for this repository. :star: <br>